 Monmouth is a somewhat small city located in the state of Oregon.
-With a population of 10,032 people and two constituent neighborhoods, Monmouth is the 52nd largest community in Oregon.
+With a population of 11,110 people and three constituent neighborhoods, Monmouth is the 47th largest community in Oregon.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Monmouth is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Monmouth is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Monmouth who work in office and administrative support (20.27%), sales jobs (17.07%), and personal care services (6.39%).
+Overall, Monmouth is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Monmouth who work in office and administrative support (16.11%), food service (9.08%), and sales jobs (8.35%).

 Also of interest is that Monmouth has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Monmouth in 2010 was $16,702, which is low income relative to Oregon and the nation.
-This equates to an annual income of $66,808 for a family of four.
+The per capita income in Monmouth in 2018 was $21,686, which is low income relative to Oregon, and lower middle income relative to the rest of the US.
+This equates to an annual income of $86,744 for a family of four.
 However, Monmouth contains both very wealthy and poor people as well.
-Monmouth also has one of the higher rates of people living in poverty in the nation, with 32.35% of its population below the federal poverty line.

 Monmouth is a very ethnically-diverse city.
 The people who call Monmouth home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Monmouth residents report their race to be White, followed by Asian.
+The greatest number of Monmouth residents report their race to be White, followed by Black or African-American.
 Monmouth also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 15.02% of the city’s residents.
-Important ancestries of people in Monmouth include German, Irish, European, and Scottish.
+People of Hispanic or Latino origin account for 17.45% of the city’s residents.
+Important ancestries of people in Monmouth include German, English, Irish, Scottish, and European.

 The most common language spoken in Monmouth is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and African languages.